nathanrosspowell/dotfiles/README.markdown

 ---------------------

 Plugins that are published on github can be installed as submodules.
-For example, to install the [pyflakes-vim][jsbun], follow these steps:
+For example, to install the [pyflakes-vim][pyflake], follow these steps:

     cd ~/dotfiles
     git submodule add https://github.com/kevinw/pyflakes-vim.git vim/bundle/pyflakes